splunk/public-o11y-docs/apm/set-up-apm/sensitive-data-controls.rst

 As the ``db.statement`` attribute for SQL databases and the ``db.operation`` attribute for NoSQL databases might still contain sensitive information after normalization, use visibility filters to hide that information in Splunk APM.
 See :ref:`apm-visibility-filters` for more information.

-.. note:: To disable database query normalization, see :ref:`disable-db-normalization`.
+.. note:: To turn off database query normalization, see :ref:`disable-db-normalization`.